 - 1. Read this manual in its entirety.
 It reflects the most recent guidance on the RTP program and supersedes previous guidance materials distributed by DCR. - 2.
-Review the scoring criteria and application resources posted with this manual. - 3.
-Download the RTP application and certification form via the DCR website at https://www.dcr.virginia.gov/recreational-planning/trailfnd.
+Review the scoring criteria and application resources posted with this manual. - Download the RTP application form and certification form from the DCR RTP website.
 The application is a fillable Microsoft Word document.
 Questions are answered by typing or pasting into the space provided.
-The certification form is a fillable PDF. - If you are unable to download or use the documents, please contact recreationgrants@dcr.virginia.gov or 804-786-1119 to obtain an alternative format of the application. - 4.
+The certification form is a fillable PDF and requires a signature. - If you are unable to download or use the documents, please contact recreationgrants@dcr.virginia.gov or 804-786-1119 to obtain an alternative format of the application. - 4.
 Complete the application.
 All questions should be answered in the space available.
 Be clear and concise.
 Only attach additional pages when instructed to do so (listed at the end of each section of the application).
 Failure to follow these instructions may disqualify the application. - 5.
-Submit the certification form, application, and attachments as a single PDF via email (max email size 25MB) to recreationgrants@dcr.virginia.gov by Thursday, May 26, 2022 at 4:00 pm.
+Submit the certification form, application, and attachments as a single PDF via email (max email size 25MB) to recreationgrants@dcr.virginia.gov by Tuesday May 7th, 2024 at 4:00 pm.